Jonathan Schwartz (producer): Career

 Schwartz collaborated again with Sperling as his producing partner and Doremus as director on the film Like Crazy, which premiered at the 2011 Sundance Film Festival.
 The film won the festival's Grand Jury Prize and helped launch the careers of Felicity Jones and Jennifer Lawrence.
 At the 2012 Sundance Film Festival, Schwartz and Sperling were awarded the U.S. Dramatic Special Jury Prize for Excellence in Independent Film Producing.
 The final collaboration to date between Schwartz and Doremus was Breathe In, which premiered at the 2013 Sundance Film Festival and subsequently released by the Cohen Media Group.

 Jonathan Schwartz and Andrea Sperling partnered up with Greg Ammon to produce the drama Bleeding Heart, starring Jessica Biel and Zosia Mamet, which was shot in late 2013.
 It premiered at the Tribeca Film Festival two years later, resulting in it being acquired and released by Gravitas Ventures.
 At the 2014 Sundance Film Festival, Schwartz premiered the crime-drama Imperial Dreams, directed by Malik Vitthal and starring John Boyega - which led the actor to be cast as Finn in the Star Wars sequel trilogy.
 At South by Southwest three months later, the next film produced by Schwartz, the Portland-based drama All the Wilderness premiered, featuring Danny DeVito, having been supported during development by Glenn Howerton and the other leads of It's Always Sunny in Philadelphia.
 The film was acquired and released by Screen Media Films the following year.
 Schwartz collaborated with Oscar-winning writer & director Shawn Christensen, to produce The Vanishing of Sidney Hall, which premiered at the 2017 Sundance Film Festival and was distributed by A24 in 2018.

 Schwartz partnered with Logan Lerman, the lead actor and executive producer of The Vanishing of Sidney Hall, to produce reportedly numerous subsequent films.
 The partnership began with Press Play, written and directed by Greg Björkman, which was released in June 2022.
-Schwartz and Lerman were announced to be executive producers on the film Rothko, directed by Sam Taylor-Johnson, and set to begin production in summer 2021.
+In June 2023, Schwartz and Lerman were announced as producers alongside Andrea Iervolino & Monika Bacardi on the Hollywood thriller Skincare, directed by Austin Peters.